Videomaster Home T.V. Game

 this game because of the additional boundaries and

-their shapes (hole in the middle), which require more
+their shapes (hole in the middle), which required more

 electronic components.
 Here again, the central line